AdarshZolekar/Local-LLM-Experiments-2/README.md

 ---

 ## Why this repo

 - Local-first privacy with **Deepseek R1 1.5B** on **Ollama**
 - Cloud performance with **Deepseek R1 Distill Llama 70B** on **Groq LPUs**
 - Streaming chat UI with optional reasoning display
-- Clear, minimal code organized for students and teams.
+- Clear and optimized code organized for students and teams.

 ---